jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ```
 How to solve the problem?

-A17: Please check whether your current python is the PSI4 python by running which python in Shell.
-If yes, and if you do not have to use PSI4 currently, you are recommended to comment/deactivate PSI4's environment variables and use your previous Python (e.g. Anaconda Python 3).
-Note that .
+A17: Please check whether your current python is the PSI4 python by running `which python`
+in Shell.
+If yes, and if you do not have to use PSI4 currently, you are recommended
+to comment/deactivate PSI4's environment variables and use your previous Python
+(e.g. Anaconda Python 3).

 Q18: I found the following error in output of running automr